nguditi/OpenvinoOnMeetmodel/README.md

 # This project simulates Zoom Meeting virtual background flow:
 - Process meet_camera get input from camera to do meeting stub standalone.(x86,x64...)
 - Process meet_segment support virtual background for meet_camera.(only x64 support by openvino)
-- These 2 process using share memory to comunicate.
+- These 2 process using share memory to communicate.

 **So this project solves the problem of architectural differences from x86 application and openvino toolkit support x64 app.**